mautic/user-documentation/docs/segments/manage_segments.rst

 3. Click the **Filters** tab to add filters.

-4. Click the **Choose one**… menu and search for the field you’d like to Segment by.
+4. Click the **Choose one**… menu and search for the field you'd like to Segment by.

 .. attention::